 All that we see, hear, and touch is a nervous system illusion, a translation: matter is perceived erroneously as solid (it's just vibrating energy) and permanent (like everything in the universe, it's always in the process of disintegrating); faces are perceived as unchanging from breath to breath (they're constantly shedding skin cells and absorbing passing dirt); linear time and 3-D space are perceived as a constant (a necessary illusion for the functioning within it - i.e. you can't be on the look-out for food and bears when you're overwhelmed by the totality of the cosmos).

-This is all 'shared hallucination' or collective consciousness, distinctive to humans of our current era, the way our senses process stimuli (vs. say, a dog or insect's) and the way we've been trained to process, identify, and order the information we decode from that stimuli.
+This is all 'shared hallucination' or collective consciousness, distinctive to humans of our current era, the way our senses process stimuli (vs. say, a dog's enhanced smell or insect's pheromone telepathy) and the way we've been trained to process, identify, and order the information we decode from these stimuli.
 If we look at all these pictures of sleep paralysis demons, from different artists, different centuries, how can we dismiss them as less real than normal waking perceptions?
 Are these hags a kind of fourth dimensional species of kundalini energy parasite or vampire?
 Or is it that our fear of not being able to raise our head conjures them, 'the very painting of our fear' to quote Shakespeare.

-For example: A man looks at a picture of the ocean, which is just pixels of color on a flat surface, and from those pixels he sees the ocean.
+Say a man looks at a picture of the ocean.
+It's just pixels of color on a flat surface, and from those pixels he sees the ocean.
 If he's really really tired or possessed of vivid imagination (this happens to me a lot) he might actually smell salt air or hear a distant rush of waves, he might even see the waves move in the picture - even knowing they're not and he's just tired doesn't help - he literally sees the waves move.
 A dog looking at the same photo wouldn't see anything of interest: he would sniff it and judge it as inedible and inactive and then move on.
-BUT if we fold that photo into a paper airplane and throw it for him to fetch, he sees it as prey, a quarry).
+BUT if we fold that photo into a paper airplane and throw it for him to fetch, he sees it as prey, a quarry to chase).
 By the same token, we walk our dog past a tree on the sidewalk and our mind says "tree - yeah yeah, keep walking" - we just perceive the tree and maybe stale dog urine if there's no wind that day.
 Our dog 'sees' the dogs who have been there from their urine scents, the way we see the ocean in that picture.
-Dogs' urine is like a bulletin board message: who's in heat? who's marking territory? who's new in town?
+Dogs' urine is like a bulletin board message: who is in heat? who ix marking territory? who's new in town?
 Are these dogs hallucinating just because we can't discern these things?

-Scientists tend to forget the way our sensorially-decoded paradigm is limited to human perception of self and their myopia makes them paranoid, like fundamentalist Christians seeing heretics in the cobwebs of their attics.
-If a Christian has sleep paralysis, the being looming above him would be perceived as Satan; if he had being reading David Icke, the being would be a reptilian alien; a gnostic scholar would see an archon; a UFO scholar, a flock of greys come for an abduction.
+Scientists tend to forget the way our sensorially-decoded paradigm is limited to human perception of self and their myopia makes them paranoid, like fundamentalist Christians seeing blasphemers in the cobwebs of their attics.
+If a Christian has sleep paralysis, the being looming above him would be perceived as Satan; if he had being reading David Icke, the being would be a reptilian alien; a gnostic scholar would see an archon; a UFO scholar would see a flock of greys come for an abduction.

 The thing is, though, most humans, even non-scientists or philosophers, agree the stimuli we all perceive differently (according to our nature in this world) are 'the same' in each case.
 We might see the book as a novel, a dog might see it as wood pulp and a child might see it as having no pictures, but it's still the same object.
 Dismissing the bedroom invader as 'mere hallucination' conjured from the semi-asleep state by our panic over being unable to move (i.e. in dreams your fear of monsters creates them) is the easy way to get around the uncanny fear it generates.
 Whether it's real or not, it's still the same object.

 BUT it doesn't explain anything, neither from a mythic / collective unconscious standpoint, or a physical, mental, or supernatural one, which in this case I mean as a reinterpretation of the supernatural as human experience that involves a sudden surge of DMT or third eye awakening.
 In other words, science can describe how DNA might unpack a seed so that it becomes a tree through photosynthesis, soil and water, but it can't explain why, or where it all comes from to begin with.
-They have no idea which came first, the chicken or the egg, or why they bothered to come at all and from where, except to theorize the egg came first from something other than a chicken, say, an archaeopteryx and before that, a pterodactyl, a slow evolution over millions of years - MAYBE.
+They have no idea which came first, the chicken or the egg, or why it bothered to come at all and from where, except to theorize the egg came first from something other than a chicken, say, an archaeopteryx and before that, a pterodactyl, a slow evolution over millions of years - MAYBE.
 They don't know why sleep paralysis occurs in the way it does, only how it occurs, the mind waking up before the body does.
 Why do we sense this evil presence in the room?
 We usually sense the presence before we realize we can't move, so which came first?
 Does the demon wait for the right situation to pounce?
 Do they milk our psychic fear like a farmer slapping the cow's udder?

 I've felt in the past that these beings are aliens from alternate dimensions testing our individual frequencies to see if we're suitable harvesting candidates for abduction and psychic harvesting, i.e. when we sleep our psychic energy might be up for grabs, the psychic equivalent of stealing your neighbor's WiFi.

 I also like the idea that demons can be called into this world either accidentally via Ouija boards, or intentionally via snot-nosed punks trying to anger their parents and impress their bad influence peers.
-If these summoning amateurs don't know they have to dismiss them out of this world when they're done, send them back to Hell, then the demons get to stay forever or until some angel, exorcist or psychic kicks them out.
-The spirit world conjured by the Rosicrucian mystics, for example, was left masterless when the Jesuits slaughtered them; the dark shadow demons conjured and then never sent back have been surly and hacking their way through underbrush of Protestantism to find the worthy Catholics and reincarnations of Catholics to torture in kind, for they are not grateful to be without the humans who understand them, and modern society still sneers and ostracizes--the civilized man's lame burning at the stake--anyone who sees or hears them.
-Even the peasants and uneducated who wouldn't be unseated by a radical new paradigm, dutifully throw their rocks of scorn, in an unconscious effort to please their conservative masters!
-The uneducated shun the educated man who won't talk down to them, they mistrust the man who won't take advantage of their ignorance to rob them in clouds of sanctified incense or finger-pointing.
+If these summoning amateurs don't know they have to dismiss the demons when they're done, send them back to Hell, then the demons get to stay forever or until some angel, exorcist or psychic kicks them out.
+The spirit world conjured by the Rosicrucian mystics, for example, was left masterless when the Jesuits slaughtered them; the dark shadow demons conjured and then never sent back have been surly and hacking their way through underbrush of Protestantism to find the worthy Catholics and reincarnations of Catholics to torture in kind, for they are not grateful to be without the only humans who understood them, and modern society still sneers and ostracizes--the civilized man's version of burning at the stake--anyone who admits to seeing or hearing these beings.
+Even the peasants and uneducated who wouldn't be unseated by a radical new paradigm dutifully throw their rocks of scorn in an unconscious effort to please their conservative masters!
+The uneducated shun the educated man who won't talk down to them.
+They mistrust the man who won't take advantage of their ignorance to rob them in clouds of sanctified incense or finger-pointing.
 Throwing rocks at a problem is easier than 'hearing' it out like open-minded beings insist.
 This means that so much of the God's work has to be hidden from 'the faithful' for whom no miracle not centuries old can occur, lest its vessel be burnt at the stake.